ph4r05/javacard-gradle-template/README.md

 The template contains simple Hello World applet generating random bytes on any APDU message received.
 There is also implemented very simple test that sends static APDU command to this applet - in JCardSim.

+The Gradle project can be opened and run in the IntelliJ Idea.

+Running in IntelliJ Idea gives you a nice benefit: *Coverage*!

 ## How to use

 - Clone this template repository: